AdobeDocs/workfront.en/help/workfront-basics/updating-work-items-and-viewing-updates/work-on-it-and-done-buttons-accept-complete-work.md

    <span href="../../people-teams-and-groups/create-and-manage-teams/work-on-it-button-to-start-button.md"><a href="../../people-teams-and-groups/create-and-manage-teams/work-on-it-button-to-start-button.md" class="MCXref xref">Replace the Work On It button with a Start button</a></span>
    <span>. </span>
   </note> </li>
- <li> <p>After you have clicked Work On It accept, the button changes to Mark as done or Done , depending on where in&nbsp;<span>Workfront</span> you access the task or the issue from.
+ <li> <p>After you have clicked Work On It accept, the button changes to Mark as done or Done , depending on where in&nbsp;Workfront you access the task or the issue from.
 For information about where you can access the Work On It button, see the section <a href="#locate" class="MCXref xref">Locate the Work On&nbsp;It and&nbsp;Done button</a> in this article. </p> <p>  </p> </li>
  <li> <p> <span>If you are not the only one assigned to the task or issue and you are accessing your work item from the Work List in the Home area, the button changes to Done with my part.</span></p> <p> <img src="assets/home-left-done-with-my-part-button-350x184.png" style="width: 350;height: 184;"> </p> </li>
 </ul>

 ## Locate the Work On&nbsp;It and&nbsp;Done button

-You can locate the Work On it and Done button in the following areas of `Workfront`:
+You can locate the Work On&nbsp;it and Done button in the following areas of Workfront:

 * The Home area, both in the Work List or the details panel